-Port Denison and Dongara is the kind of place you immediately fall in love with.
+Port Denison and Dongara are the kind of places you immediately fall in love with.
 We’ve visited this laid-back coastal town four times on various road trips and found out all the best places to go and what to do there.

 This cray fishing town, which has a population of nearly 2800, is a popular place to holiday in or as a stop on a road trip to Kalbarri, Exmouth, or even Broome.
 It’s also ideal for a Perth getaway.